ChainFront/stellar-tx-signer/README.md

 ## Usage

-In order to generate an XDR encoded transaction you can use the [Stellar Laboratory](https://www.stellar.org/laboratory/#?network=public).
+In order to first generate an XDR encoded transaction you can use the [Stellar Laboratory](https://www.stellar.org/laboratory/#?network=public).

-To sign the transaction, run the following:
+Then use this utility to sign the transaction, by running the following:

-    ./stellar-xdr-signer -xdr=<Base64 Encoded XDR String>
+    ./stellar-xdr-signer --xdr <Base64 Encoded XDR String>

 This will prompt you for the seed necessary to sign the transaction.